R-nvim/R.nvim/README.md

 ![Nvim-R screenshots](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/Nvim-R.gif "Nvim-R screenshots")

-## The communication between R and either Vim or Neovim
+## The communication between Neovim and R

-The diagram below shows how the communication between Vim/Neovim and R works.
+The diagram below shows how the communication between Neovim and R works.
 ![Neovim-R communication](https://raw.githubusercontent.com/jalvesaq/tmp-R-Nvim/master/nvimrcom.svg "Neovim-R communication")

 The black arrow represents all commands that you trigger in the editor and